 Hibernia College demonstrates a strong institution-wide dedication to continuous quality improvement.
 The institution has developed and disseminated its comprehensive quality framework, the Hibernia College Quality Framework (HCQF), which encompasses their quality assurance policies and procedures.
 The HCQF aligns with QQI policies and guidelines and the European Standards and Guidelines (ESG), as evidenced in the QQI Re-engagement Process in 2019 and is explicitly evidenced in all quality documents.
 In addition, academic and professional teams confirmed the value of HCQF across their operations.

 Hibernia College has a transparent system for quality assurance and accountability.
 Responsibility for ensuring the implementation of, and compliance with, academic quality assurance policies and procedures is currently in the remit of the Quality Assurance Team and the Registrar.
 In addition, Academic Board, which meets six times per year, is responsible for oversight and decision-making on all academic and quality assurance matters at the institution.
 The membership includes the Academic Dean (as chair), all programme directors and professional services managers, faculty and adjunct faculty representatives, the chairs of all the sub-committees and two elected student representatives.
 Academic Board discharges various duties to its constituent sub-committees: the Ethics Committee, the Board of Examiners, the Research Committee, the Teaching, Learning and Assessment Committee, and the Programme Boards.
 Academic Board’s terms of reference (TOR) and annual work plan clearly outline their responsibilities and actions, culminating in the annual Academic Board report.
 This report includes the results from a review exercise conducted every three years as stated in its TOR, including a survey of all its members.
 The results from the 2024 survey articulated the need for the delineation of the function of Academic Board with regards to the role of the CEO and EMT.
-One particular action included the recent appointment of the Academic Dean as a non-executive member to the Board, which ensures a ‘strong academic voice is on the Board’, with the CEO invited to an Academic Board to clarify the role.
+One particular action included the recent appointment of the Academic Dean as a non-executive member to the Board, which ensures a ‘strong academic voice is on the Board’, with the CEO invited to a meeting of Academic Board to clarify the role.

 Further recent enhancements were approved by Academic Board, such as the creation of a new Generative AI Policy, and the updates to the reasonable accommodation process, which included the creation of a more accessible form, along with widening its scope to include placements.
 These policies were disseminated to all staff through training sessions.
 Students were formally informed of the policies and procedures during their orientation programme.